jrosen48/utk-homepage/content/post/2021-05-12-a-grab-bag-of-thoughts-for-a-first-time-nsf-panelist/index.md

 9. You'll likely have a chance to talk with the program officer about funding opportunities.
 You also will have a point of contact afterward to request feedback (such as for a one-page summary of a potential project).

+10. It has universally been a good experience, though with some variation across panels in the reasons why (e.g., some took a lot longer than others - we almost missed dinner for one! :)).

 What did I miss?